Samsung/tizen-docs/docs/application/dotnet/guides/applications/service_application.md

 | `RUNNING`    | Application runs in the background. |
 | `TERMINATED` | Application is terminated.          |

 Since a service application has no UI, it does not have a pause state.
 Since Tizen 2.4, the service application can go into the suspended state.
-Basically, the service application is running in the background by its nature; so the platform does not allow running the service application unless the application has a background category defined in its manifest file.
-However, when the UI application that is packaged with the service application is running in the foreground, the service application is also regarded as a foreground application and it can be run without a designated background category.
+The service application is running in the background by its nature; so the platform does not allow running the service application unless the application has a background category defined in its manifest file.
+However, when the UI application that is packaged with the service application is running in the foreground, the service application is also regarded as a foreground application and it can run without a designated background category.

 ## Background categories